-The dynamics performance of Yamaha Bar 400 is good.
-It can get to a good volume level that will be suitable for large rooms and crowded environments.
-However, there a small amount of noticeable compression artifacts when pushing the bar to its maximum capacities.
+The Yamaha Bar 400's dynamics performance is good.
+It can get to a good volume level that'll be suitable for large rooms and crowded environments.
+However, there's a small number of noticeable compression artifacts when pushing the bar to its maximum capacities.
 Most people won’t notice this with real-life content.

 Like most 2.1 stereo soundbars, the surround performance of the Yamaha Bar 400 is sub-par.
 Due to the system configuration, the soundbar will downmix surround signals down to stereo, which will greatly affect the localization of objects in the soundstage.
 This means the result won't be very immersive and the objects are perceived to come from the front instead of from the side or behind you.